Comadreja/js-for-gamedev/en/03-javascript-en-el-navegador/0301-dom/index.md

 ![Step 2](images/request_dance_step2.png)

 HTML files may reference other resources… resources the browser will have to request from the server.
-If we have asked for an HTML file, it will **download and render** on the fly.
+If we have requested an HTML file, it will **download and render** on the fly.

 When a JS file is done downloading, its code is parsed and **run**.
 While it is being run, the browser is _locked up_.